 7: 1994-95 Topps Finest Michael Jordan Refractor

 Sporting his number 45 jersey, this card is iconic and a rarity.
 It features a newly returned Michael Jordan wearing his baseball (and his older brother Larry’s basketball) jersey number.
-Only playing half a season in number 45 there is a limited number of cards with him in that jersey.
+Only playing less than half a season in number 45 there is a limited number of cards with him in that jersey.
 This card was hard to pull and an excellent showpiece.

 6: 1992-93 Fleer Michael Jordan Total D